microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This hook will return a function that, when called with a `Date` object, `number`, or `string`, will return a localized representation of the date in absolute time.
-It honors the language settings from the `useLanguage` hook.
+When the returned function is called with a `Date` object, `number`, or `string`, will return a localized representation of the date in absolute time.
+It honors the language settings from the [`useLanguage` hook](#uselanguage).

 ## `useDebouncedNotification`